-- If your pregnancy symptoms become less noticeable.
+- If your pregnancy symptoms are less noticeable.

-Occasionally, cramping can be a sign that the fertilised egg has not embedded in the uterus but instead, is nestling down somewhere else in the pelvis.
+Occasionally, cramping is due to an ectopic pregnancy.
+This happens when the fertilised egg has nestled down somewhere else in the pelvis other than the uterus.
 Most commonly, this is in one of the fallopian tubes.
-This is known as an ectopic pregnancy.
-Because the fallopian tubes are minute and only wide enough for the microscopic egg to migrate along, they cannot expand in the same way as the uterus can.
-The uterus is made of muscle which is designed to enlarge.
+Because the fallopian tubes are narrow and only wide enough for the microscopic egg to migrate along, they cannot expand in the same way as the uterus.
+The uterus is made of muscle which is capable of enlarging.

 When will the cramps stop?

-- Sometimes a change of position is helpful.
-Lying on the alternate side, getting up and going for a walk, stretching and general body movement can help.
+- Changing position.
+Lying on the other side, getting up and going for a walk, stretching and moving around can help.

-- Avoid constipation.
-Drink plenty of water, eat lots of fresh fruits and vegetables and avoid highly processed, starchy foods.
-White bread, rice and pasta can cause problems with constipation in many women.
+- Avoiding constipation.
+Drinking plenty of water, eating lots of fresh fruits and vegetables and avoiding highly processed, starchy foods.

-Remember – it's always worth getting checked by your health care professional if you are having cramps in early pregnancy.
+Remember it's always worth getting checked by your health care professional if you are having pregnancy cramps.

 During pregnancy there are lots of changes.
 The uterus, when non-pregnant, is a relatively small organ which is made up of muscular fibres designed to expand and stretch many times greater than their original size.
 Discomfort and cramping is an almost inevitable part of all that growth.

 Warmth, rest and taking things easy for a few days make a difference.
 Experiment to see what works best for you.

 Written and reviewed by Jane Barry, midwife and child health nurse on 19/01/20.